nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 1.1 Product description

 MyInsuRec is a desktop app for financial advisors.
 It provides financial advisors with clients, meetings and products management abilities to ease their mental load.
-It also provides some CRM features such as the ability to look up clients with upcoming birthdays.
+It also provides some customer relations features such as the ability to look up clients with upcoming birthdays.

 ### 1.2 Acknowledgements